hbctraining/Intro-to-R-with-DGE/lessons/17_Ensembl_biomart.md

 library("biomaRt")
 ```

-Now the same three steps required by the web interface are required by the R package.
-We are going show how to run the three steps by using BioMart to achieve the following goal: ***Return the gene names for a list of Ensembl mouse IDs***
+As mentioned before, the same three components required by the web interface are required by the R package.
+To reiterate, the following steps will demonstrate how to ***obtain the gene names for a list of Ensembl mouse IDs***.

 #### **Step 1: Choose a dataset**